MA/MFA Choreography

 Detailed Information

-• Sharing work in progress with chaired question and answer forums.
+• Sharing work in progress with chaired question-and-answer forums with peers and tutors.

 Entry Requirements